openvinotoolkit/openvino/docs/install_guides/installing-openvino-overview.md

 ### Choose Your Installation Method

-For Python developers, you can [install OpenVINO from PyPI](installing-openvino-pip.md), which contains both OpenVINO Runtime and Development Tools, while requiring fewer steps.
+For Python developers, the easiest way is to [install OpenVINO Development Tools](installing-model-dev-tools.md), which will install both OpenVINO Runtime and OpenVINO Development Tools with a few steps.
+If you want to install OpenVINO Runtime only, see [Install OpenVINO Runtime from PyPI](installing-openvino-pip.md).

 For C++ developers, you may choose one of the following installation options for OpenVINO Runtime on your specific operating system: